csabapalfi/pagespeed-insights-scripts/README.md

 Google PageSpeed score command line toolkit

-Get a speed score and metrics via the Google PageSpeed Insights API or a local Lighthouse run.
+Get a score and metrics via the Google PageSpeed Insights API or a local Lighthouse run.

 ## Recommendations for using the PageSpeed score